-"More to be desired are they then gold, yes, than much fine gold, sweeter also than honey and the honeycomb."
-Psalm 19:10
+山口は国家の原因ない Contractory of the second states of the second "More to be desired are they than gold, yea, than much fine gold - sweeter also than honey and the honeycomb."-Psalm xix 10.

-THE Psalmist does in the preceding, verses describe the operation of the truths of the gospel in the salvation of the soul, and then sums up the whole; in the language of our text concerning these gospel truths, that "more to be desired are they then gold, yes, than much fine gold: sweeter also than honey and the honeycomb."
-Of course, we may take the gold here to represent everything that is good in this life, as it is by its means that our necessities are met, and that we command the conveniences, the comforts, and we may say the honors of life.
-And therefore, it is desirable, very desirable, in its province, "Money" said Solomon, "answers all things;" that is, in its own province, of course: he does not mean that it can answer anything beyond its own province.
-So, then, if we take gold here to represent everything that is advantageous in this life, and then take the honey to represent' everything that is pleasant, yet if I can this morning set before you something that infinitely surpasses gold, yes, even much gold, yes, even much fine gold; and if I can set forth this morning something that will surpass in sweetness and in pleasantness honey and the honeycomb, then I only say, if we understand the spiritual meaning thereof, we certainly are a happy people; because we all know we must very soon have done with gold, very soon have done with poverty and riches; we must very soon have done with both the bitters and the sweets of this life; therefore, it is an unspeakable mercy to be acquainted with that which infinitely surpasses the whole.
+THE Psalmist does in the preceding verses describe the operation of the truths of the gospel in the salvation of the soul, and then sums up the whole in the language of our text concerning these gospel truths, that "more to be desired are they than gold, yea, than much fine gold: sweeter also than honey and the honeycomb.""
+Of course we may take the gold here to represent everything that is good in this life, as it is by its means that our necessities are met, and that we command the conveniences, the comforts, and we may say the honours of life.
+And therefore it is desirable, very desirable, in its province.
+"Money," saith Solomon, "answereth all things;" that is, in its own province, of course: he does not mean that it can answer anything beyond its own province.
+So, then, if we take gold here to represent everything that is advantageous in this life, and then take the honey to represent everything that is pleasant, yet if I can this morning set before you something that infinitely surpasseth. gold, yea, even much gold, yea, even much fine gold ; and if I can set forth this morning something that will surpass in sweetness and in pleasantness honey and the honeycomb, then I only say, if we understand the spiritual meaning thereof, we certainly are a happy people; because we all know we must very soon have done with gold, very soon have done with poverty and riches; we must very soon have done with both the bitters and the sweets of this life; therefore it is an unspeakable mercy to be acquainted a that a marker of with that which infinitely surpasseth the whole.